elecasali/Software_exam/README.md

 input_float = input_data / np.max(input_data)
 ```

-The following block manually initializes and normalizes kernels and biases for each Conv2D layer in the U-Net using fixed seeds for reproducibility.
-Kernels are generated with random values, normalized to [0, 1] to avoid overflow, while biases are initialized to zero for testing consistency.
+The following block manually initializes and normalizes kernels and biases for each Conv2D layer in the U-Net using different fixed seeds.
+Kernels are generated with random values, normalized to [0, 1] to avoid overflow, while biases are initialized to zero.

 ```python
 # Manual initialization and normalization of kernels and biases for Conv2D layers